Python decorators let you modify a function’s behavior without changing its code. For example, you can just use @decorator

 Think of decorators as fancy gift wrappers for your functions.
 They allow you to take an existing function and extend its behaviour without modifying its source code.
 It’s like adding superpowers to your functions on demand!

 In Python terms, decorators are just functions that modify other functions.
 They’re like powerful middleware that can execute code before and after the wrapped function runs.
 At a high level, decorators follow the decorator design pattern: they take a function, add some behaviour, and then return it.
-In Python, they’re compelling because functions are first-class citizens, meaning you can pass them around and manipulate them like any other object.

-Your First Decorator: Baby Steps
+Your First Decorator: Baby Step

 Let’s start with something straightforward: